phpman > man > openssl-threads(7ssl)

 described above.

-as setting elements of a private or public key, while another thread is using that object,
+setting elements of a private or public key, while another thread is using that object, such

-interference.
-For example, two threads can calculate a signature using two different
+For example, two threads can calculate a signature using two different EVP_PKEY_CTX objects.

 For implicit global state or singletons, thread-safety depends on the facility.
 The

-assumes the underlying platform allocation will do any necessary locking.
-Some API's,
+the underlying platform allocation will do any necessary locking.
+Some API's, such as

-such as NCONF_load(3) and related, or OBJ_create(3) do no locking at all; this can be
+NCONF_load(3) and related, or OBJ_create(3) do no locking at all; this can be considered a

 A separate, although related, issue is modifying "factory" objects when other objects have

-to create per-connection SSL objects by calling SSL_new(3).
-In this specific case, and
+create per-connection SSL objects by calling SSL_new(3).
+In this specific case, and probably

-probably for factory methods in general, it is not safe to modify the factory object after
+for factory methods in general, it is not safe to modify the factory object after it has been

 SEE ALSO